-"he shall confirm the covenant...for one week" Not the Lord, as He never proposed any new covenant with Israel during His earthly ministry.
-Rather, the Antichrist will enter into a covenant with Israel for 7 years.
+A. This is not the Lord, as He never proposed any new covenant with Israel during His earthly ministry.
+Rather, the Antichrist will confirm a covenant with Israel for 7 years.
 This will probably be some sort of security agreement that the Antichrist, as the possible head of the European Union, will guarantee to Israel in exchange for something.
 This will be signed during the early years of the Tribulation, as the 7-year Tribulation will fulfill that final week.